-- Easy to use (if you have basic Excel knowledge)
+- Easy to use (if you have basic spreadsheet knowledge)

-- Adjustable & versatile to suit your individual needs
+- Customizable & versatile to suit your individual needs

-- Easily accessible with a Google account (via Google Sheets), or download the spreadsheet to keep on your desktop
+- Easily accessible with a Google account (via Google Sheets), or you can download the spreadsheet to keep on your desktop

 How to Use the Budget Spreadsheet